A guide to student funding and loans for international students in Canada

 What are the funding options?

-Federal and provincial student loans from the Canadian government are usually restricted to domestic students, leaving international students with the option of taking out a loan with a commercial bank or third party.
+Federal and provincial student loans from the Canadian government are usually restricted to domestic students, leaving international students with the option of taking out a loan with a commercial bank or other third party.
 Bank loans often require collateral or a co-signing family member, as well as extensive proof of your financial situation and ability to repay.